 What Is an Investment Loss?

-An investment loss occurs any time you invest money and sell it for less than you bought it for.
+An investment loss occurs any time you invest money in something and sell it for less than you bought it for.
 For example, if you buy $1000 in stock and sell it later for $900, you’ve suffered an investment loss of $100.

 It’s important to note that you can only write off up to $3000 in investment losses per year, total.
 This deduction counts against your personal income.
 If you buy $10,000 worth of stocks in April and sell them in October for $4000, only $3000 of the total $6000 difference can be written off.